 Often what you believe to be draining the battery is not the actual culprit.

-Over the past few months – notably with Apple’s iOS 8 update including a battery-usage monitoring tool – we’ve begun to see developers and manufacturers make a concerted effort to extend … Continue Reading
+Over the past few months – notably with Apple’s iOS 8 update including a battery-usage monitoring tool – we’ve begun to see developers and manufacturers make a concerted effort to … Continue Reading

 Even serial entrepreneurs may find the process of funding a startup challenging.
 We asked nine seasoned leaders in DC tech how they successfully approach and pitch investors: